 69 Boys Trapped and Burned: The Forgotten Horror of Wrightsville

 In the early hours of March 5, 1959, a tragedy unfolded that would leave a permanent scar on the history of Arkansas and the hearts of those who learned of it.
 Sixty-nine African American boys, locked inside their dormitory at the Negro Boys Industrial School in Wrightsville, Arkansas, were suddenly engulfed in a devastating fire.
+The inferno claimed the lives of 21 boys, marking one of the darkest days in the history of juvenile institutions in the United States.

 The article is not finished.
 Click on the next page to continue.